seanliu-ai128/customer-value-analysis/README.md

 This project aims to identify high-value customers and understand the key factors driving customer value using machine learning and model interpretability (SHAP).

 🎯 Business Problem
+In many businesses, identifying high-value customers is critical for revenue growth.

+However, companies often focus on increasing transaction size rather than understanding customer behavior.

+This project addresses that problem by using machine learning and SHAP to uncover the true drivers of customer value.

 Beauty Salon Chain Company want to know: